 The outline of the paper is as follows.
-In Sec.
-II we give a brief introduction to the theory of consistent histories.
-Section III is devoted to a description of the HPO formulation of history theory.
-Then, in Sec.
-IV, we outline the topos formulation of quantum theory put forward by Isham and Döring, describing in detail how truth values of single-time propositions emerge from the formalism.
-In Sec.
-V we generalize the above-mentioned formalism to sequentially connected propositions.
-In particular, we assign truth values to history propositions in terms of the truth values of single-time propositions for nonentangled settings.
-We also define the temporal logics of the Heyting algebra of subobjects and of truth values, and we discuss the extent to which the evaluation map preserves temporal connectives.
-Finally, in Sec.
-VI, the issue of entanglement leads us to introduce the topos version of the HPO formalism of quantum history theory.
+In Section 2 we give a brief introduction to the theory of consistent histories.
+Section 3 is devoted to a description of the HPO formulation of history theory.
+Then, in Section 4, we outline the topos formulation of quantum theory put forward by Isham and Döring, describing in detail how truth values of single-time propositions emerge from the formalism.
+In section 5 we generalize the above-mentioned formalism to sequentially-connected propositions.
+In particular, we assign truth values to history propositions in terms of the truth values of single-time propositions for non-entangled settings.
+We also define the temporal logics of the Heyting algebra of subobjects and of truth values, and we discuss the extent to which the evaluation map preserve temporal connectives.
+Finally, in Section 6, the issue of entanglement leads us to introduce the topos version of the HPO formalism of quantum history theory.